 Licence fees and Government taxes relief

-$100.4 million has been allocated to waive a wide range of licence fees for small and medium sized businesses in COVID-19 impacted industries in WA, for the next 12 months.
+State Government funding has been allocated to waive a wide range of licence fees for small and medium sized businesses in COVID-19 impacted industries in WA.
 This includes licences for building services, plumbers and electricians; tourism businesses operating in national and marine parks; boat registration and mooring fees for tourism operators and commercial fishers; commercial fisheries licences; taxi booking service authorisation fees; settlement agent licence fees; and other statutory planning fees.

 WA businesses impacted by COVID-19 can also apply for an interest-free payment arrangement and for late payment penalties to be waived for payroll tax, transfer duty, landholder duty, vehicle licence duty or land tax.